What We Do

 The scholarship application will be open starting December 15th through the end of February through the link below.

 Board members, Jamii Uboldi and Amy Shocket, with a scholarship recipient during the scholarship award days

 Isabelle Wilson with Board Members of Dress for Success, 2019 Grant Recipients

 During this COVID-19 time, the Nevada Women’s Fund will not consider Community Grant applications for 2021.
 Please check our website again in spring 2022.

-Since 1983, $3.7 million in grants has been awarded to community organizations or programs providing assistance to women and children.
+Since 1983, over $3.7 million in grants has been awarded to community organizations or programs providing assistance to women and children.